 The author of the article is Judge Gao Xiaoli (高晓力), who is the deputy director of China’s Supreme People’s Court (SPC)’s 4th Civil Division.
 In this article, she summarizes the practices by Chinese courts in the recognition and enforcement of foreign arbitral awards, and demonstrates the SPC’s attitude towards certain relevant issues.
 One of the responsibilities of the SPC’s 4th Civil Division, where she works, is to direct Chinese courts at all levels in the hearing of foreign-related civil and commercial cases, including the recognition and enforcement of foreign arbitral awards and foreign judgments.

-This post is an introduction to the article titled “The Positive Practice by Chinese Courts in Recognizing and Enforcing Foreign Arbitral Awards” (中国法院承认和执行外国仲裁裁决的积极实践), which was published in “Journal of Law Application” (法律适用) (No. 5, 2018).
+This post is the second part of an introduction to the article titled “The Positive Practice by Chinese Courts in Recognizing and Enforcing Foreign Arbitral Awards” (中国法院承认和执行外国仲裁裁决的积极实践), which was published in “Journal of Law Application” (法律适用) (No. 5, 2018).
 “Journal of Law Application” is a periodical of the China National Judges College, which is affiliated with the SPC and is the major education and training institution for Chinese judges.

-In general, the term “beyond the scope of the submission to arbitration” in China refers to two situations; one is beyond the scope of the arbitration agreement, the other is beyond the scope of the applicant’s request(s) for arbitration.
-When the respondent opposed recognition and enforcement of the arbitral award, “beyond the scope of the submission to arbitration” is the most commonly used justification.
 In some cases, Chinese courts have already supported such claims, such as the case of “Application of Gerald Metals Inc in the US to Wuhu Intermediate People's Court of Anhui Province for the recognition and enforcement of an arbitral award made by London Metal Exchange”.
 The SPC also points out that if the decisions on matters submitted to arbitration can be separated from those not so submitted, that part of the award which contains decisions on matters submitted to arbitration shall be recognized and enforced in Chinese courts.

-(4) Whether the arbitral procedure is not in accordance with the arbitral rules and the law of the seat of the arbitration?
+(4) Whether the arbitral procedure is not in accordance with the arbitral rules and the law of the seat of the arbitration

 Also, respondents often apply to Chinese courts to render a ruling against recognition and enforcement of the arbitral award on the ground that the arbitral procedure violates the arbitral rules and the law of the seat of arbitration.
 This claim can be supported by Chinese courts, such as the case of “Application of Noble Resources International Pte Ltd for the recognition and enforcement of an arbitral award made by Singapore International Arbitration Centre in Singapore”.

-(5) Whether the arbitral award is final?
+(5) Whether the arbitral award is final

 At present, there are no respondents opposing recognition and enforcement of foreign arbitral awards on this ground.
 Therefore, Chinese courts have not yet tried such cases.

-(6) Whether the subject matter of the difference is not capable of settlement by arbitration?
+(6) Whether the subject matter of the difference is not capable of settlement by arbitration

 In accordance with Article V(2)(a) of the New York Convention, if the subject matter of the difference is not capable of settlement by arbitration under Chinese law, Chinese courts may refuse to recognize and enforce the arbitral award.
 So far there is only one case, where a Chinese court refused to recognize and enforce a foreign arbitral award on this ground, that is, a succession case mentioned in the SPC’s reply (2009) Min Si Ta Zi No. 33 ((2009)民四他字第33号).
 According to Article 3 of the PRC Arbitration Law, succession disputes may not be arbitrated.